Regina Blandón

 Regina Blandón (born July 25, 1990) is a Mexican actress.
 She is known for her role as Bibi P. Luche in the sitcom, La familia P. Luche.
-Blandón is the daughter of actor Roberto Blandón.

 Biography

 Blandón was born on July 25, 1990, and is the daughter of actor Roberto Blandón.
+Her stepmother, Rebeca Mankita, is also an actress.
 She became popular for her role as Bibi P. Luche, the "weird" girl in the television series La familia P. Luche, working alongside comedians Eugenio Derbez and Consuelo Duval.
-In 2003, she debuted on film in El misterio de la Trinidad earned her the Ariel for Best Supporting Actress.
+In 2003, she debuted on film in El misterio de la Trinidad, which earned her a nomination for the Ariel award for Best Supporting Actress.

 In 2013, Blandón starred as Maria, Patricia and Ana in Nacho Cano's musical Hoy No Me Puedo Levantar.
 In the same year, she debuted in the Canal 5 program Me caigo de risa.

 In 2016, Blandón was in El hotel de los secretos as Matilde, the best friend of Irene Azuela's character, sharing credits with Erick Elías.

 Blandón married comedian Roberto Flores in September 2017.
 However, they divorced 10 months later.